OlivierCavadenti/OlivierCavadenti.github.io/_posts/2023-09-03-return-custom-kotlin-objects.markdown

 {% highlight kotlin %}
 askWithOutput<Person>("""
-    Create a person named Olivier Cavadenti that have an adress in Morlaix with a street, a city, a state and a zip."""
+    Create a person named Olivier Cavadenti that have an address in Morlaix with a street, a city, a state and a zip."""
 ).printAddress()
 {% endhighlight %}